Latest news shows NHS has little desire to learn

 It beggars belief

-I might have read reports with scepticism.
-But, as I found when being treated for cancer at a supposedly ‘world class’ NHS hospital, I was deemed a whistle-blower because I questioned a dodgy diagnosis, done without any tests.
+I might have read current reports with scepticism, if I handn’t found similar probems when being treated for cancer at a supposedly ‘world class’ NHS hospital.
+No-ne was the slightest bit interested if I complained; I was deemed a whistle-blower because I questioned a dodgy diagnosis, done without any tests.
+When the whole might of an NHS hospital is turning a deaf ear, you begin to question if you are at fault.

 Three days after starting on Tamoxifen, I came out in horibble, painful, bloody blisters all over my body.
-In the NHS hospital the dermatologist told me to strip off, examined me in front of his students, then gave me his diagnosis, whilst I am starkers in front of everyone “it’s your age” .
+In the NHS hospital the dermatologist told me to strip off, examined me in front of his students, then gave me his diagnosis (whilst I was starkers in front of everyone) “it’s your age” .

 There was a collective gasp from students and me, but when I tried to question him, he swept out of the room saying “I haven’t got time to answer questions”.
 So I went to France, where I was given tests, treated correctly and my condition cured.